stubevan/ZermattApartments.ch/README.md

 * to create the associated html run the script *build_html.sh* with the associated content file as a parameter
 * the html file is created in the /site directory
 * the content file also contains positional information - hopefully self explanotory.
 All elements are placed absolutely so any changes need to bear this in mind
+* Reviews:  content file has a line starting REVIEW_HEADER- and one starting REVIEW_CONTENT-.
+Put text here andthe script takes care of the html.
+Position values for the base still need to be worked out manually

 ## Outstanding Work - also outlined in issues:
 * each page has its own CSS directory which means that there is duplication.
 Also not all of the naming is consistent.
 SO a change made on one page may not look the same on another.
 This required some renaming during the work to keep things simple